tradingstrategy-ai/tqdm-loggable/README.md

 tqdm-loggable
 =============

-`tqdm-loggable` is petite Python package providing logging friendly TQDM progress bars.
+`tqdm-loggable` is a petite Python package providing logging friendly TQDM progress bars.

 If your Python application has [tqdm](https://tqdm.github.io/) progress bars and you use them in a non-interactive session like...